100Worte/api-documentation/README.md

 ## General API Endpoint

-The general endpoint is called using a PUT Request on this link https://100worte.de/v1/api/analyses
+The general endpoint is called using a PUT request on this link https://100worte.de/v1/api/analyses

 ### Node.js Tutorial
 This Project contains a tutorial in Node.js that can be found in this repository that explains each call in detail in node.